Chapter Twenty - County Farm

 Gegoux's death certificate lists the County Farm as the location of death.
 Known these days as the Rancho Los Amigos Medical Center, the location has not changed and some original buildings still stand.
 The death certificate also records Gegoux's length of residence as three (3) years; ten (10) months; and 23 days.
 This places the date of admission at August 11, 1927, which was just short of 3 months prior to the untimely death of his eldest son, Theo.
 Jr., at the age of 44, on November 3, 1927.
 With the admission of Grandpa to the County Farm, followed shortly by the death of Father, the close of 1927 was a sad time for the Gegoux family.

 Gegoux was residing in the Psychopathic Ward at the time of his death.
 Senile Dementia was listed as the cause of death, with a contribution from chronic myocardial degeneration.
 There may be more detailed information about Gegoux's condition and his life at the County Farm in his medical records, if such can be located.
 As of this writing Gegoux's medical record has not been located.
+What follows is a description of patient processes, during the time of Gegoux's residence at the County Farm. |

 In the early years of the County Farm, the mental patients were kept clean, fed, and comfortable.
 But by the early part of the 1920's attempts at some sort of treatment were being made.
 A visiting specialist conducted weekly clinics in mental and nervous disease, for example.
 Psychiatrists believed that it was beneficial to place a mentally distraught patient in a warm soothing hydrotherapy bath, and requested that a hydrotherapy unit be established at the farm for this purpose in 1925.
 Sometime in 1928, two "continuous bath tubs" were installed in the Psychopathetic Buildings - one for the men and the other for the women inmates.
 These bathtubs were used for "soothing treatment of excited and disturbed mental cases."
 (1)